emard/ulx3s/doc/MANUAL.md

            over US1: FPGA, FLASH, WiFi, RTC.

-    US2    Auxiliary micro-USB connected directly to FPGA pins for experimenting with user-defined USB cores.
+    US2    Auxiliary micro-USB connected directly to FPGA pins for experimenting with user-defined USB cores or to connect PS/2 keyboard or mouse using USB-OTG and USB-PS/2 adapters.
            Board provides power to US2.
            Board v1.7 can't be powered from US2 by default.
-           Board v2.0 and higher can be powered from US2- If you want to power board v1.7 from US2, reverse diode D9 near US2 connector or short D9 with a wire.
+           Board v2.0 and higher can be powered from US2.
+           If you want to power board v1.7 from US2, reverse diode D9 near US2 connector or short D9 with a wire.